-13.2.1 Drive Ready (Daisy chained Signal -- See Figure 15)
+13.2.1 Drive Ready (Daisychained Signal -- See Figure 14)

-A logic 1 on this line indicates that the disk is up-to-speed and the drive is on cylinder and not executing a seek function.
+logic 1 on this line indicates that the disk is A up-to-speed and the drive is on cylinder and not executing a seek function.
 This line is gated with Drive Select.
 This signal is also available in the data cable not gated with Drive Select and is referred to as Unit Ready.
-The Drive Ready signal will be valid within 500 nanoseconds after the appropriate Drive Select is activated.
+The Drive Ready signal will be valid within 500 after the appropriate Drive Select is nanoseconds activated.
 This line will not be deactivated when an offset function is initiated.